 Eating chocolate causes a spike in blood sugar levels, which releases insulin and leads to a sudden drop in blood sugar.
 This can cause irregular heartbeats that are augmented by the stimulants present in chocolate.
-People with the mitral prolapse condition should avoid eating any type of chocolate.
+People with a mitral prolapse should avoid eating any type of chocolate.

 Your blood sugar spikes.
 As a result, the pancreas is stimulated to release insulin that causes a rapid decrease in blood sugar.
-The sudden drop often results in rapid heartbeats and a shaky sensation, and it can trigger panic attacks.
+The sudden drop often results in rapid heartbeats and shakiness, and it can trigger panic attacks.
 Sweets and candies are foods to avoid with mitral valve prolapse.

-Soft drinks and sodas normally contain carbonated water, flavoring, coloring, and 7-12% sugar.
-Most also contain artificial sweeteners like aspartame, which disrupt the body’s control of blood sugar.
+You want to avoid soft drinks and sodas when you have mitral prolapse.
+These normally contain carbonated water, flavoring, coloring, and 7-12% sugar.
+Most soft drinks also contain artificial sweeteners like aspartame, which disrupt the body’s control of blood sugar.

-As with chocolate, sweets, and candies, when you have a soft drink or soda, your blood sugar spikes suddenly, causing the release of insulin by the pancreas.
-This is followed by a rapid drop that triggers or worsens the symptoms of mitral valve prolapse.
-Cola and some fizzy drinks also contain 5-7 mg of caffeine, which adds to the problem and can bring on anxiety, panic attacks, and heart palpitations.
+When you have a soft drink or soda, blood sugar spikes suddenly, causing the release of insulin.
+This is followed by a rapid drop that triggers or worsens the symptoms of MVP.
+Cola and some fizzy drinks also contain 5-7 mg of caffeine, which can bring on anxiety, panic attacks, and heart palpitations.

 The main problem with fruit juice is the processing.
-You don’t get the fiber and antioxidants that are found in the skins and seeds.
-Also, the body absorbs juice much more quickly than it does whole fruits, which messes with your blood sugar and ultimately triggers or aggravates MVP symptoms.
+You don’t get the fiber and antioxidants that are present in the skins and seeds.
+Also, the body absorbs juice much more quickly than it absorbs whole fruits, which affects your blood sugar and ultimately triggers or aggravates MVP symptoms.